xrdocs/ncs5500/_tutorials/bgp-evpn-and-l3vpn-interworking.md

 </pre>
 </div>

-We will import the evpn routes with stitching RT and then will re-originate these with VPNv4 towards PE.
+We will import the EVPN routes with stitching RT and then will re-originate these with VPNv4 towards PE.
 For this we will need two knobs in BGP; “**import stitching-rt re-originate**” and “**advertise vpnv4 unicast re-originated**”.
 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/evpn-l3vpn-evpn-to-vpnv4-advertisement.png?raw=true)

 **Import EVPN routes using “import stitching-rt re-originate”:**
-In order to import evpn routes, we will have to import routes using “**stitching-rt**” keyword in evpn address-family.
+In order to import evpn routes, we will have to import routes using “**stitching-rt**” keyword in EVPN address-family.
 The “**re-originate**” keyword will enable the routes to be re-originated with VPNv4 normal RT (110:110).

 Configure below on DCI-1 and DCI-2:
 <div class="highlighter-rouge">